aconstlink/snakeoil/README.md

 snakeoil is an experimental audio/visual programming framework written in C++ for creative coding.
 Its main purpose is to provide an experimental playground for testing, learning and experiencing topics in the realm of real-time interactive audio/visual applications.

+At the beginning of this projects several year back, I wanted to experience mostly all of the engine from scratch as in implementing it from the very scratch.
+Meanwhile, this became too time consuming so I started focusing on topics that are really interesting to me and I will keep doing those from scratch.
+There are externals used in snakeoil, which can be observed in the externals folder of the project.
+Those libs are used throughout the engine and should be ussable by the user of snakeoil.

 # General

 ## How to build